DoktorJ0nes/DRJNS_JackHammer/readme.md

-# Dr_J0nes Jackhammer
+# Dr_J0nes JackHammer

-DRJNS_Jackhammer (Dr_J0nes Jackhammer) is a low-level runtime patching and debugging tool based on Windows Debug APIs.
+DRJNS_Jackhammer (Dr_J0nes JackHammer) is a low-level runtime patching and debugging tool based on Windows Debug APIs.

 It allows injection of custom x86-64 instructions at runtime using pattern-based breakpoint interception.